MatousMarik/AI/search/pacman/game/doc.md

 The power pill index of the node.
 If it is -1, the node has no power pill.

-One can use the index to check whether the power pill has already been eaten.
+One can use the index to check whether the power pill has already been eaten (via check_pill method), but the index itself doesn't provide this information.